FREQUENCY: Rare

 location.
 Scattered about it are odds and

-ends the creatures have collected, generally worthless but shiny objects (the
+ends the creatures have collected, generally

-sort of thing highly prized by rhaumbusun).
 Sometimes such a hoard will contain precious metal or even cut gems.

-Rhaumbusun always fight to the death to
+to the DEATH to

 defend their mate and their lair.
-A lair is
+A lair

 inhabited only to rear young, and will